juxor/afaq/markdown/secJ5.md

 > _"You can be **in** authority, or you can be **an** authority, or you can **have** authority.
-The first derives from your rank in some chain of command, the second derives special knowledge, and the third from special wisdom.
+The first derives from your rank in some chain of command, the second derives from special knowledge, and the third from special wisdom.
 But knowledge and wisdom are not distributed in order of rank, and they are no one person's monopoly in any undertaking.
 The fantastic inefficiency of any hierarchical organisation -- any factory, office, university, warehouse or hospital -- is the outcome of two almost invariable characteristics.
 One is that the knowledge and wisdom of the people at the bottom of the pyramid finds